Getting Started with the Toolkit

 Log in to CloudZero in your browser

-After your credentials have been authenticated, you are redirected to a page indicating you have successfully logged in:
+After your credentials have been authenticated, you are redirected to a page displaying a success message confirming you have logged in and prompting you to close the tab and return to VS Code.

 "Success!
 You have successfully logged into CloudZero.
 You can close this browser tab and return to VS Code."